Code Generation

 ../

-(code can only be generated inside the project root) - It is not a symbolic link
+(code can only be generated inside the project root) - It does not contain a dot directory (invalid example:

 - It is not a stack